IW&FS honors Chris and Idie Hastings at OvenBird wine dinner.

 The third course is served paired with member wines.
 Spanish wines were suggested.
 Many of the members have wine cellars, some very deep, from which they pulled wines for tonight.
 In our own home cellar, I found no Spanish wines, but pulled food friendly Burgundy that is ready to drink— Domaine Francois Leclerc Gevrey Chambertin 2011.
 In addition to the McGiboneys, Kev and I are also seated at the table with Miree who always brings memorable bottles—and generously shares with the table.
-And tonight, Miree’s 1996 bottle from France's Northern Rhone, Cornas is another beautiful example of the treasures that lie in his cellar.
 These and other beautiful wines are paired with Hastings’ third course offerings: tender boast beef shoulder complex, scrumptious spit roasted duck, and fabulous, fresh Gulf fish.

 The evening ends with two delectable desserts, chocolate layer cake and seasonal fruit panna cotta, paired with plenty more lovely wine, as other members stop by our table offering pours of their bottles.

 The Birmingham Branch of IW&FS was founded by Dr. Stacy Childs in 1988 with 22 charter members.
 The group typically holds member wine dinners at the best restaurants in the Birmingham metro area, wine tastings, and a holiday party.
 Membership is by invitation only.